The Give’r Project is about having fun, challenging ourselves and staying healthy while supporting people facing cancer and their families.

 The 2021 Boobs, Balls, & Beer Calendar’s mission is to aim awareness and share resources for mental health, men’s health, breast cancer and cancer support awareness.
 50% of the proceeds raised will benefit the Alberta Cancer Foundation.
 Calendars will be available November 1 by visiting Xhale Brew Co website – coming soon!

-Magrath Mansion in Edmonton is opening its doors and providing a virtual open house tour on November 28!
-Magrath Mansion will be decorated in Christmas theming, and the wife of the late owner Sid Braaksma will guide you through the house, sharing their adventures when restoring this historical home.
-In memory of the late Sid Braaksma, niece Korinda Kostiw and relative Ton Van Orizande, we ask that you donate to the Cross Cancer Institute.
+Historical Magrath Mansion in Edmonton is opening its doors to you virtually on November 28, 2020!
+This century-old home has been professionally decked inside and out in celebration of the holiday season.
+Home owner Nellie Braaksma, the wife of the late Sid Braaksma will guide you through the house, sharing their adventures when restoring this magnificent property.
+The Braaksma Family encourages you to make a donation in memory of the late Sid Braaksma, niece Korinda Kostiw and relative Ton Van Orizande who all received care at the Cross Cancer Institute.
+Please visit https://p2p.onecause.com/magrath-mansion-virtual-tour

 Mary will be doing a 25 kilometer walk in her neighborhood to raise funds for breast cancer research at CCI.
 This will be her 12th year fundraising for breast cancer.
 She has previously taken part in the Weekend to End Breast Cancer, Bust A Move and has been doing an individual 25 km walk to raise funds.